 - Even better, the Dust clip provides elemental effects to Blake's Semblance, allowing her to use them for something else than running away.
 Not only did Weiss hear Blake's concerns about the matter, but she listened and deliberately provided something to alleviate those concerns.
 Moreso when you realise that Weiss may have sourced said Dust from her own rapier, sacrificing her own combat abilities to help her teammate.

 - When Blake is offered the choice between taking her revenge out on Torchwick, who was taunting her this whole time, or helping Weiss, she quickly goes to her friend's aid (though she does knock-out Torchwick with a kick, just for good measure).

 - Doctor Oobleck's bond with Zwei, and vice versa, as well as their Fastball Special attack.

-- When Jaune gets a missed call from Ruby, his team isn't entirely worried it, but he figures something is wrong and tells them they are investigating.
+- When Jaune gets a missed call from Ruby, his team isn't entirely worried about it, but he figures something is wrong and tells them they are investigating.
 He even assures Ren that they can go to the village he wanted to visit in the future.
 What a true friend.

 - When Pyrrha sees Jaune about to square off against an Ursa, she is genuinely frightened for his safety (the last time he faced one, it would have killed him if she hadn't intervened).
 When he proceeds to hack it to pieces in no time flat, she gives him a satisfied smile, clearly pleased that his training has gone so well.